Ushika2/Game---OOP-project/README.md

 ## How to Run

 1. Clone this repository to your local machine or download the ZIP file.

-2. Navigate to the project directory.

-3. Open a terminal or command prompt in the project directory.

-4. Compile the Java files:
+Open the repository in Visual Studio Code or any other java IDE.

+2. Navigate the game's folders and locate the game file named  “App.java”, containing the main method responsible for launching the game.
+This file is where the game's execution is initiated.

+3. Run the Game:  Select the  “App.java”  file and click on the run button(top right corner in VSC).

-5. Run the game:
+4. Run the game

-6. Follow the on-screen instructions to play the game.
+5. Follow the on-screen instructions to play the game.

 ## Credits